 Helping Hand is an example of faith in action; of Christians coming together and actually making a concrete difference in the lives of people seeking help.

 Our motto is “Because we’re in this together…” and points to our shared belief that loving God also entails serving people in need… helping to lift some of their burdens… and recognizing that God has a special concern for the poor, widows and orphans.
 We welcome all who come to our door and have an established client policy of nondiscrimination in helping individuals seeking assistance from Helping Hand.

 Helping Hand was originally begun in 1981 as a Christian counseling hotline, and has evolved over time as churches expressed a desire for a centralized, coordinated aid service to which they could refer people in need of short-term financial assistance.
-Helping Hand has been operating out of the front portion of the House of Hope in Langley since 1986.
+Helping Hand operated out of the front portion of the House of Hope in Langley from 1986 to 2016.

 The following churches are either members of the founding coalition of churches and/or churches who currently support Helping Hand by providing a portion of the charity’s funding (about 37% percent).

 Christian Life Center

 Christian Science Church

 Island Church of Whidbey (formerly Christian and Missionary Alliance Church (CMA)

 Langley United Methodist Church

 South Whidbey Assembly of God